Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not in FPortsUp nor FPortsDown ranges means that the fragmentation is not used, thus the packet should be send to C/D layer.
+A RuleID not in FPortsUp nor FPortsDown ranges means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.

 ## IID computation